|Birth: ||Dec. 29, 1833|

 James Harvey Blood was Colonel of the 6th Missouri Infantry (Union) during the Civil War and was once a friend of President Grant, a fellow St. Louisian.
 The bravery of Blood's regiment in the Vicksburg campaign was immortalized in the American Winston Churchill's 1901 novel, "The Crisis."
 A memorial for Col. Blood and the 6th Missouri is located at the Vicksburg National Military Park on Union Avenue, 300 feet south of Park Tour Stop #5.

 Colonel Blood was a noted Spiritualist, Suffragist, Greenbacker, and labor reformer, but his greatest claim to fame was his marriage to Victoria Claflin Woodhull, the first woman to run for President of the United States in 1872.
-Blood's name was even suggested for the Vice Presidency, but the Equal Rights Party nomination went to former slave, Frederick Douglass.
+Blood's name was even suggested for the Vice Presidency, but the Equal Rights Party nomination went to former slave, Frederick Douglass, who neither accepted nor declined the nomination.

 Blood and Woodhull's home life was fodder for the American press in the 1870's.
 The country was scandalized when it learned that Victoria Woodhull and Colonel Blood shared their home with Woodhull's ex-husband, Dr. C.H.
 Woodhull.
 Dr. Woodhull's presence in Blood's home was a violation of Victorian social mores, but Blood and Mrs. Woodhull considered it an act of charity.
 Dr. Woodhull was an alcoholic, financially unable to care for himself.
 They provided him shelter.
 In return, Dr. Woodhull provided medical care to the family when he was sober, and was able to spend time with his two children by Victoria Woodhull.